 I’m really terrible at listening to the piano albums; I enjoy them, I just never remember to put any of them on.
 (This goes for all of the piano albums in the series.)
 Considering how distinctive Sakimoto’s sound is, though, I think it’s remarkable how good the arrangements are.
 I definitely recommend checking the album out; it’s available on iTunes in the US and hopefully in your country as well.

-Technically this is not an album (although one was released) but a rhythm game for the Nintendo 3DS.
+Technically this is not an album (although a few have been released) but a rhythm game for the Nintendo 3DS released in 2014.
 Have you ever wanted to tap along to Final Fantasy music?
 Now you can — and you can play as Vaan, Ashe, Fran, and Balthier in the process.